Big, practical and efficient but getting ancient now

 When it was introduced in 2006, it represented a big step forward in driver and passenger comfort, with an improved driving experience and ergonomics.
 However, it’s now well over a decade later and it’s still on sale – while much of the rest of the large van sector has been refreshed.

-While the Boxer has been updated several times - and is getting another in July 2019 - it does feel rather old now.
+So though the Boxer has been updated several times - most recently in July 2019 - it does feel rather old now.

 New 2.0-litre BlueHDi engines in 2016